-Capacity Fee{adjusted} (€) = Capacity Fee (€) × permanence coefficient - sanctions (€).
+Capacity Feeadjusted (€) = Capacity Fee (€) × permanence coefficient - sanctions (€).

-Permanence is determined by an hourly review on the basis of the Balance Capacity Bids submitted by 8:00 (EET/EEST) on the previous day as follows:
+Permanence is determined by an hourly review on the basis of the mFRR energy Bids submitted by 8:00 (EET/EEST) on the previous day as follows:

-$$permanence = \frac{D-1 \text{ klo } 8:00 \text{ (EET/EEST) mennessä jätetty Säätökapasiteettitarjous (MW)}}{\text{sopimusmäärä (MW)}}$$
+$permanence = \frac{\text{MFRR energy Bids submitted by D-1 8:00 (EET/EEST) (MW)}}{\text{Contracted Capacity (MW)}}$

 Permanence may not exceed 100% for any single hour.
-If the Balance Capacity Bid has not been submitted by 8:00 (EET/EEST) on the previous day or has been deleted after 8:00 (EET/EEST) on the previous day or if the Balancing Service Provider cannot deliver the order requested by Fingrid as bid, the permanence for the hour is 0%.
-If the amount of the Balance Capacity Bid has been reduced after 8:00 (EET/EEST) on the previous day, the permanence is determined on the basis of the maintained Balance Capacity Bid.
-Examples of permanence determination are set out in Appendix 1 of these terms and conditions.
+If the mFRR energy Bids have not been submitted by 8:00 (EET/EEST) on the previous day or has been deleted after 8:00 (EET/EEST) on the previous day or if the Balancing Service Provider cannot deliver the order requested by Fingrid as bid, the permanence for the hour is 0%.
+If the amount of the mFRR energy Bids have been reduced after 8:00 (EET/EEST) on the previous day, the permanence is determined on the basis of the maintained Balance Capacity Bid.

-If several bids with different prices have been accepted from a Balancing Service Provider, the adjustment is made separately for each bid, and permanence is considered to be fulfilled primarily from the most affordable bids as described in example 4 of Appendix 1 to these terms and conditions.
+If several bids with different prices have been accepted from a Balancing Service Provider, the adjustment is made separately for each bid, and permanence is considered to be fulfilled primarily from the most affordable bids.

-If the Balancing Service Provider has also participated in the Balancing Capacity Market during the adjustment period without maintaining in full the Balance Capacity Bid in accordance with both the Balancing Capacity Agreement and the Balancing Capacity Market, the Balancing Service Provider is considered to have primarily maintained the Balance Capacity Bid in accordance with the Balancing Capacity Agreement, as laid down in example 5 in Appendix 1 to these terms and conditions.
+If the Balancing Service Provider has also participated in the mFRR capacity Market during the adjustment period without maintaining in full the mFRR energy Bids in accordance with both the mFRR capacity Agreement and the mFRR capacity Market, the Balancing Service Provider is considered to have primarily maintained the Balance Capacity Bid in accordance with the mFRR capacity Agreement.